 In the MINDED intervention, patients with common mental health problems are offered 30-minute consultations with a clinical psychologist or member of an in-house psychology team located in the GP practice – to conduct a thorough assessment and provide patients with time to explore their problems and start to identify solutions.

 Where appropriate, patients are signposted to further sources of support.
 Patients can also arrange further MINDED appointments to continue to explore and refine their treatment and support options.

 How will the evaluation of the project, work?

-The evaluation will aim to explore the feasibility and acceptability, for patients and GPs, of embedding clinical psychologists in general practice in areas of severe socioeconomic deprivation.
+The evaluation will aim to explore the feasibility and acceptability, for patients and GPs, of embedding an in-house psychology team in general practice in areas of severe socioeconomic deprivation.
 The study will also explore with patients and GPs meaningful and measurable health and wellbeing outcomes from the MINDED consultations and the feasibility and acceptability of data collection methods.
 The research will explore:

-- GPs’ willingness to refer and patients’ willingness to take up referrals to MINDED consultations
+- GPs’ willingness to engage and patients’ willingness to take part in MINDED consultations

 - Patient and GP experiences and opinions of the intervention

 - Potential quantitative outcomes to inform a larger-scale evaluation of the impact of the provision of clinical psychologists in primary care on patients’ mental health and wellbeing.